jbcodeforce/aws-messaging-samples/docs/activemq.md

-# ActiveMQ study
+# ActiveMQ open source study

-This section is a quick summary from [ActiveMQ Artemis product documentation](https://activemq.apache.org/components/artemis/documentation/), ActiveMQ [classic documentation](https://activemq.apache.org/components/classic/documentation) and Amazon MQ [Active MQ engine documentation](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/working-with-activemq.html) for Active MQ 5.17.3 deployment as a managed service.
+This section is a quick summary from [ActiveMQ Artemis version product documentation](https://activemq.apache.org/components/artemis/documentation/), ActiveMQ [classic documentation](https://activemq.apache.org/components/classic/documentation) and Amazon MQ [ActiveMQ engine documentation](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/working-with-activemq.html) for Active MQ 5.17.3 deployment as a managed service.

 ActiveMQ has two main version of the product Active MQ 5.x (or classic) and Artemis 2.x which supports Jakarta Messsaging 3.1.

 ## Value propositions

 * Java 11+, JMS 2.0, Jakarta Messaging 3.0
+* [Protocols](https://activemq.apache.org/protocols) supported: STOMP, AMQP, [OpenWire](https://activemq.apache.org/wire-protocol), MQTT, NMS (.Net), CMS (C++),  HornetQ, core Artemis API.
 * Support Queues and Topics for pub/sub
 * Performance with message persistence.
 * Integrated with Java EE application server or embbeded in a java app, or standalone using lightweight netty server.
 * HA solution with automatic client failover
 * Flexible clustering
-* Support communication protocol: AMQP, OpenWire, MQTT, STOMP, HornetQ, core Artemis API.
+* Messages can be ordered by message group
+* Message filtering using selectors to perform content based routing
+* Unlimited message size so there is not need to plan for unexpected messages
+* Message Delay and scheduling
+* Distribute transactions to manage complex multi stage transactions such as database access
+* Virtual Topics and composite destinations
+* Complex redelivery policy

 ## Topologies